apache/incubator-xtable/website/docs/setup.md

 For more information on the steps, follow the project's github [README.md](https://github.com/onetable-io/onetable/blob/main/README.md)

 ## Next Steps
-See the [Quickstart](https://onetable.dev/docs/how-to) guide to learn to use Onetable to add interoperability between different table formats.
+See the [Quickstart](https://onetable.dev/docs/how-to) guide to learn to use OneTable to add interoperability between different table formats.